The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Introduction

-Petri nets provide a promising alternative to standard Ordinary Differential Equation models in epidemiology \cite{reckell_numerical_2024,segovia2022petri,peleg2005using}.
-Petri net models are easily visualized as causal network diagrams, and their modular structure is possible to scale to large spatial models \cite{chiaradonna_mpat_2024}.
-They can also integrate continuous time models of disease spread with discrete-time events such as policy changes or interventions.
-Numerous studies have explored the use of Petri nets to represent and analyze SIR models, highlighting their potential for modular and large scale modeling of disease dynamics \cite{bahi-jaber_modeling_2003,peng2021modeling,kong_cpn-based_2021, connolly2022epidemic, libkind2022algebraic,segovia2024petri}.
-However, unlike the well-developed and widely applicable techniques for computing the basic reproduction number $R_0$ in ODE models, no comparably general method exists for deriving $R_0$ directly from Petri net representations.
-The inability to directly calculate $R_0$ for Petri nets limits the analytical utility of Petri nets and poses a significant barrier to the broader adoption for the modular construction of large scale, mechanistic models of infectious disease spread.
+Petri Nets are a promising modeling framework for infectious disease systems that are difficult for standard Ordinary Differential Equation (ODE) models \cite{reckell_numerical_2024,segovia_petri_2025,peleg2005using}.
+Petri Net models are easily visualized as causal network diagrams, and their modular structure can be scaled to large spatial models \cite{chiaradonna_mpat_2024}.
+They can also integrate continuous-time models of disease spread with discrete-time events such as policy changes or interventions.
+Numerous studies have explored the use of Petri Nets to represent and analyze SIR models, highlighting their potential for modular and large-scale modeling of disease dynamics \cite{bahi-jaber_modeling_2003,peng2021modeling,kong_cpn-based_2021, connolly2022epidemic, libkind2022algebraic,segovia_petri_2025}.